lexman29125/5m-data-m2-project/Issues Log.md

-# Job Failed: BrokenPipeError: [Errno 32] Broken pipe
+# Meltano EL Job Failed: BrokenPipeError: [Errno 32] Broken pipe
 Option A — Increase the file descriptor limit Temporarily raise limit (for current shell session) ulimit -n 4096

 Option B — Batch your CSVs • Instead of reading hundreds of files at once, process them in smaller groups. • In meltano.yml, only list a subset of CSVs as streams per run.